OmerBaddour/KenKen/README.md

 $ source venv_kenken/bin/activate
 ```

-Find an [MVP program](https://github.com/OmerBaddour/KenKen/tree/main/src/mvp) that's suitable for your use-case, and follow its instructions.
+Find a [program](https://github.com/OmerBaddour/KenKen/tree/main/src/) that's suitable for your use-case, and follow its instructions.